godlike64/feedomap/README.md

 * use_feed_folder_as_sender: when enabled, the sender will be the feed's name (adjusted for compliance with SMTP standards, e.g. no spaces), lowercased, and the hostname (after the @) will be the one defined by the host parameter.
+* unverified_ssl: when enabled, feedomap will attempt to fetch the feed(s) without SSL verification of the certificate.
+This is useful if a specific feed URL is hosted on a webserver with a faulty certificate; this is also a security risk, so handle with care.